Pasadena Teen Awaits Transplant After Kidneys Fail

 PASADENA, Md.
 (WJZ) — Krista Jacobs, 16, of Lake Shore cannot play softball this season, per doctor’s orders.

 “[I want to play] so bad.
-So bad,” Jacobs said last month during opening day of club softball.READ MORE: Maryland Weather: Sunny & Warm
+So bad,” Jacobs said last month during opening day of club softball.READ MORE: Baltimore County Police Looking For Missing 12-Year-Old Girl

 Jacobs is awaiting a kidney transplant after doctors discovered the Chesapeake High School sophomore has end-stage renal failure.